Team Lead and Co-Owner

-Co-owner of Connecticut Power Yoga, I am a 200 hour Registered Yoga Teacher and Certified Baptiste Power Yoga instructor, Occupational Therapist, Plant-Based Educator, Africa Yoga Project mentor, Lululemon Ambassador and Amrita Bar Ambassador.
-After I was diagnosis and treated for breast cancer in 2009 I began to examine my lifestyle.
+Co-owner of Connecticut Power Yoga, I am a 200 hour Registered Yoga Teacher and Certified Baptiste Power Yoga instructor, Occupational Therapist, Plant-Based Educator, Africa Yoga Project mentor, lululemon Ambassador and Amrita Bar Ambassador.
+After I was diagnosed and treated for breast cancer in 2009 I began to examine my lifestyle.
 Yoga played a huge role in my recovery and inspired me to inspire others to live a happy healthy lifestyle.

 My core values are community, connection and heart.My loves are my husband Tim and my boys Wyatt and Nate.

 My dream is to create a community of people who want to live BIG and accomplish their goals.